-The following guidance is modified from the NRCS Hawaii Stream Visual Assessment Protocol (HI-SVAP) and NRCS' current Steam Visual Assessment Protocol (SVAP2).
+The following guidance was originally modified from the NRCS Hawaii Stream Visual Assessment Protocol (HI-SVAP) and NRCS' current Steam Visual Assessment Protocol (SVAP2).
+As stated above, the CNMI-SVAP has been further modified following training and field experience to better reflect the stream conditions in the CNMI.